La Coste: A Place with a Soul

 Late fall and winter are the time of year where the local social life picks up again and the many celebrations take place.
 Every village has a fête of some kind: fête de la Chataigne, fête de la Pomme, pre-holiday celebrations and craft fairs of all kinds.
 In those remote valleys, newcomers and young families are surprisingly quite numerous and they fear not going the extra mile to enhance the local social life.

-Upon hearing that a nearby village has a Fête de la Soupe, we make plans on how to spend our Saturday.
+Upon hearing that a nearby village is having a Fête de la Soupe, we make plans to spend our Saturday.

 After a car dropoff, our little crew sets off by foot for the little village of Bise, which in French means “breeze” or “kiss”, whichever you prefer!
-Jérôme, Kelly and their two teenage girls Nea and Riley- a Swiss- American couple living in BC who are joining us for the weekend are also part of the fun outing that day…a joyful little crew!
+Jérôme, Kelly and their two teenage girls Nea and Riley- a Swiss- American couple living in BC are joining us for the weekend and also take part in the fun outing that day.